 1. A grade-point average of 2.00 on all post-secondary work from all institutions combined.

-2. Transcripts from the island territories of Federated States of Micronesia, American Samoa, Palau, and Puerto Rico need to have a grade-point average of 3.30 or higher.
-3. Graduation and official transcript from an accredited secondary school or the completion of the GED exam.
-GED scores must show a score of 450 or higher for each section of the exam and an average score of 500 or higher.
-(Transfer students who have junior or senior status are not required to supply WWU with an official high school transcript.)
-4. A student who transfers to Walla Walla University with 30 or more transferable quarter hours will not be required to write the ACT or SAT exam.
-5. Official transcripts from all post-secondary institutions attended.
-Any student receiving GI Bill education benefits while attending WWU is required to obtain transcripts from all previously attended schools and submit them for review of prior credit.
-6. Satisfactory personal reference.
+2. Graduation and official transcript from an accredited secondary school or the completion of the GED exam.
+GED scores must show a total score of 150 or higher for each section of the exam and a total average score of 640 or higher.
+(Transfer students who have junior or senior status [90+ credits] are not required to supply WWU with an official high school transcript.)
+3. A student who transfers to Walla Walla University with 30 or more transferable quarter hours will not be required to write the ACT or SAT exam.
+4. Official transcripts from all post-secondary institutions attended.
+Any student receiving GI Bill® education benefits while attending WWU is required to obtain transcripts from all previously attended schools and submit them for review of prior credit.
+5. Satisfactory personal reference.
 WWU requires one completed recommendation form from the most recent educational institution attended.
 The recommendation form needs to be completed by a former teacher, guidance counselor or school administrator.
 Transfer students who apply to the WWU School of Nursing are required to submit three completed recommendation forms.
 Students who have been academically dismissed or have been on academic probation and students who have been convicted of a misdemeanor or felony will be required to submit three completed recommendation forms.
 Recommendation forms may be submitted online.
-7. Official copies of your TOEFL/ iTEP (International Test of English Proficiency) test scores if English is not your first language.
-Ask the Testing Service to send these scores directly to the Walla Walla University Marketing and Enrollment Services Office.
+6. Official copies of TOEFL/iTEP/IELTS test scores if English is not the student's first language.
+Ask the testing service to send these scores directly to the Walla Walla University Marketing and Enrollment Services Office.

-If you have not previously attended a Seventh-day Adventist college, please see the Religion and Theology section under General Studies requirements.
+Students who have not previously attended a Seventh-day Adventist college, please see the Religion and Theology section under General Studies requirements.